drycc/workflow/src/understanding-workflow/concepts.md

 and managing deployment configurations and app releases are just some of the features Workflow adds.

-Deis Workflow is a set of Kubernetes-native components, installable via [Helm][].
+Drycc Workflow is a set of Kubernetes-native components, installable via [Helm][].
 Systems engineers who are familiar with Kubernetes will feel right at home running Workflow.